 The training was every second weekend (from March 2011 till October 2011), which was really hard work as it included assessments and assignments.
 This involved a great deal of motivation and commitment from the volunteers.
 All of who successfully completed the course.
 Our tutor was exceptional which made it a rewarding experience for all.

 We hope that you will be happy with the support provided but if you have any concerns or dissatisfaction with our service please do not be afraid to make a complaint.
 We also welcome both complimentary and constructive feedback and always try to use feedback to improve and develop the service where possible.

 Confidentiality is important to the process and success of counselling support.
-However, confidentiality is not an absolute - your counsellor will discuss the management of confidentiality immediately prior to your initial appointment.
+However, confidentiality is not an absolute -

 The Dochas Carers Centre is a member of a professional organisation that has developed and adheres to a code of ethics and practice.
 At the Dochas Carers Centre that organisation is COSCA (Counselling and Psychotherapy in Scotland).
 This code requires that your counsellor receive regular supervision to ensure that confidentiality is maintained appropriately and that the client receives the highest standard of counselling care.

 We also have a Continuing Ongoing Development programme to keep all volunteer counsellors up to date.